Zamiell/isaac-faq/Mod-Organization.md

 If item 2 has a synergy with item 1, then it is natural for item 2 to reach into the global variable and directly modify the variables for item 1.
 And if item 3 also has a synergy with item 1, then we can reach into the global variable again.
 And so on, until we have 10 synergies.

 But now, when item 1 has a bug, how do we figure out what is wrong?
-Throughout our entire code base, the variables are being modified.
-It's very difficult to keep track of the lifecycle of the variable.
+The variables are being modified throughout our entire code base, so it is very difficult to keep track of the lifecycle of the variable.
 Instead of knowing that the bug *must* be somewhere in the `item1.lua` file, now we are off on a scavenger hunt throughout the entire codebase.

 In this example, the *scope* of these variables is global - everything can touch them.
 This is what the term "spaghetti code" is talking about: everything connects to everything else.
 As coders, we should strive to not let things get this bad.
 We should aim to provide compartmentalized abstractions that make it easy to diagnose problems and manage complexity.